Guillaume69/ScrollBetweenElements/README.md

 ### Height correction examples

 you could have a navbar for example in your website which would hide the top of your page.
 So juste set how much pixel you want to shift the top of your element with the third parameter of the init method.
-You might need to reduce the size of your elements aswell (with CSS), the is different technics for it, you're free the use the one you prefer.
+You might need to reduce the size of your elements aswell (with CSS), the is different technics for it, you're free the use the one you prefer.<br><br>

+In the example, the "navbar" is 90 pixels heigh so i shifted the top to 90 pixels.

 ``` html
 <body>